Oklahoma Medical Research Foundation

 Fax: (405) 271-1708

 Visiting Us: OMRF Technology Ventures is located on the first floor of the Bell Building, Room 105 across from McMechan Park.
 Limited visitor parking is available adjacent to the building and marked “Technology Transfer Visitor.”
 Please see Michael Sweeney for a visitor parking pass.

 Manu Nair is focused on building partnerships with industry that advance the research in OMRF’s laboratories and translate our discoveries into diagnostics and therapeutics for human disease.
 Nair holds a Masters in Business Administration from Lamar University and a Masters of Law from the Franklin Pierce Law Center of the University of New Hampshire.
 Nair first worked at OMRF from 2004 to 2009 as a Licensing Associate, commercializing OMRF technologies by partnering with biotechnology and pharmaceutical companies.
 His efforts led to the creation of Vectra DA, an advanced blood test for rheumatoid arthritis, and TZ101, an experimental drug currently undergoing clinical trials for patients with leukemia, lymphoma and other cancers.
 For five years, Nair served as a technology licensing manager and then senior licensing manager for Mayo Clinic Ventures at the Mayo Clinic in Rochester, MN.
 Nair returned to OMRF in 2014, to lead the Office of Technology Ventures.

 Technology Development Specialist

 Andrew Westmuckett earned his Ph.D. in science from Imperial College, University of London, and served as a staff scientist at OMRF for 14 years prior to joining the Technology Ventures group.
-In addition to his research experience, he also taught science at the high school level and served in the British Military as a member of the Royal Artillery and Royal Engineers.
+In addition to his research experience, he also taught science and served in the British Military as a member of the Royal Artillery and Royal Engineers.